Merlinantony1810/covid-19-global-insights/README.md

 # 🦠 COVID-19 Worldwide Data Analysis using SQL

-This project explores global COVID-19 data to uncover trends in infection rates, mortality, and vaccination efforts using SQL.
----

 ## 🔍 Key Analyses & Insights
 The project explores various aspects of COVID-19's impact globally, with the following analyses: